craftykate/teen-center/README.md

 * custom.scss

 # To Do
-* Move messages to their own fixed spot

 **Checkin**
 * ~~Order attendance list by time in - or by first name?
 Probably name~~